chris510/Palm-Clothing/README.md

 }
 ```

-### Optimization using React hooks and code splitting
+### Optimization using React hooks and code splitting & error boundary

 Although the codebase was very small and optimization would have little to no effect on the application.
 I took it upon myself to learn the new React.lazy and React.suspense to learn about the react tools for optimizing web applications.
 I lazy loaded the main components that had more nested components and data (HomePage & ShopPage) to reduce the file size into chunks when rendered into the browser